 PACIFIC ONLINE SYSTEMS CORPORATION Sustainability Report 2023 1.
-THE ORGANIZATION AND ITS REPORTING PRACTICES ORGANIZATIONAL DETAILS NAME OF THE ORGANIZATION Pacific Online Systems Corporation OWNERSHIP AND LEGAL FORM PACIFIC ONLINE SYSTEMS CORPORATION 50% LOTO PACIFIC LEISURE PINOYLOTTO TOTAL GAMING TECHNOLOGIES INC. CORPORATION TECHNOLOGIES INC. 100% 98.92% interest in Joint Operation FALCON RESOURCES INC. 100% FUTURFI AR Disclosure INTERACTIVE CORP.
+THE ORGANIZATION AND ITS REPORTING PRACTICES ORGANIZATIONAL DETAILS NAME OF THE ORGANIZATION Pacific Online Systems Corporation OWNERSHIP AND LEGAL FORM PACIFIC ONLINE SYSTEMS CORPORATION 50% LOTO PACIFIC LEISURE PINOYLOTTO TOTAL GAMING TECHNOLOGIES INC. CORPORATION TECHNOLOGIES INC. 100% 50% 98.92% interest in Joint Operation FALCON RESOURCES INC. 100% FUTURFI AB Disclosure INTERACTIVE CORP.
 2-1 50% LOCATION OF HEADQUARTERS Manila Business Center U2803 A & B East Tower, Tektite Towers, Exchange Road, Ortigas Center, Pasig City, 1605, Philippines Cebu Business Center 16/F Metrobank Plaza, F. Osmena Blvd, 6000, Cebu City Service and Logistics Center J. King Warehouse No. 8, Holy Name St., Mabolo, 6000, Cebu City LOCATION OF OPERATIONS POSC's scope of operations for its lottery operations is nationwide in the Philippines.
 ENTITIES INCLUDED IN THE ORGANIZATION'S SUSTAINABILITY REPORTING Disclosure Pacific Online Systems Corporation 2-2 REPORTING PERIOD, FREQUENCY AND CONTACT POINT REPORTING PERIOD This is Pacific Online Systems Corporation's (POSC or Pacific Online) Sustainability Report outlining the Company's economic, environmental, social and governance performance from January to December 2023.
 This report has been Disclosure prepared in accordance with the GRI 1: Foundation 2021 2-3 DATE OF MOST RECENT REPORT Annex 1 of 17-A Report of Pacific Online Systems Corporation for the period Jan-Dec 31, 2022, submitted to SEC/PSE April 12, 2023.

-A portion of the Sustainability Report information was also included in the latest 2022 Annual Report seen on the corporate website.
-(See: https://www.loto.com.ph/sustainability-reports/)

-REPORTING CYCLE

-Annual

-CONTACT POINT FOR QUESTIONS REGARDING THE REPORT

-For inquiries on Sustainability:

-Mischel O. Mendoza

-Business Development Department Head Email: momendoza@pacificonline.com.ph

-Disclosure RESTATEMENTS OF INFORMATION

-2-4 Not applicable

-Disclosure EXTERNAL ASSURANCE

-2-5 Not applicable

-2. ACTIVITIES AND WORKERS

-ACTIVITIES, VALUE CHAIN AND OTHER BUSINESS RELATIONSHIPS

-PARTNERSHIP

-POSC has a policy of forming partnerships with other organizations, which complement its own offerings and bring increased benefits to its customers.
+REPORTING CYCLE Annual CONTACT POINT FOR QUESTIONS REGARDING THE REPORT For inquiries on Sustainability: Mischel O. Mendoza Business Development Department Head Email: momendoza@pacificonline.com.ph Disclosure RESTATEMENTS OF INFORMATION 2-4 Not applicable Disclosure EXTERNAL ASSURANCE 2-5 Not applicable 2.
+ACTIVITIES AND WORKERS ACTIVITIES, VALUE CHAIN AND OTHER BUSINESS RELATIONSHIPS PARTNERSHIP POSC has a policy of forming partnerships with other organizations, which complement its own offerings and bring increased benefits to its customers.
 POSC provides technical and market expertise for the distribution of lottery products in the country in partnership with the state-run Philippine Charity Sweepstakes Office (PCSO).
-Since 1995, POSC has been leasing to PCSO its online lottery systems.
+Since 1995, POSC has been leasing to PCSO its onlin lottery systems.
 POSC entered into a joint venture agreement with Philippine Gaming Management Corporation (PGMC) and International Lottery Totalizator Systems (ILTS) for the 5-year contract to provide a nationwide online lottery system for PCSO.
 The joint venture known as Pinoylotto Technologies Corporation commenced October 1, 2023.
 Its latest partnership with PCSO is for the 1-year test run of Web Based Application Betting Platform (WABP) to provide lottery games on the go.

-SUPPLY CHAINS

-In order to provide our products and services to our customers, a number of important supply chain assets are in place.
+2-6 In order to provide our products and services to our customers, a number of important supply chain assets are in place.
 The major ones are: